DaviPernalonga30/PrintTimerPDF/README.md

 # 2DSPyPrinting

-## Multiplataform python lib for printing documents
+## Multiplatform python lib for printing documents
 On Windows the support is limited is need a third-party app for printing PDFs or Images
 On Linux is fully supported by CUPS